scaleoutsystems/digital-pathology-tutorial/README.md

 $ pip install -r requirements.txt
 ```

-4. Get the client config for your federation!

-5. Download the file and place it in the  folder (replacing any potential existing client.yaml)
+4. Download the file and place it in the  folder (replacing any potential existing client.yaml)

-6. Start the client!
+5. Start the client!
 ```bash
 $ fedn run client -in client.yaml --name YOUR_CLIENT_NAME
 ```